spatialthoughts/courses/python_api_syntax.md

 #### Functions

-Instead of `function` keyword, Python uses `def` keyword.
-Also in-line functions are defined using `lambda` anonymous functions.
+Instead of the `function` keyword, Python uses the `def` keyword.
+Also the in-line functions are defined using `lambda` anonymous functions.

 In the example below, also now the `and` operator - which is capitalized as `And` in Python version to avoid conflict with the built-in `and` operator.
 The same applies to `Or` and `Not` operators. `true`, `false`, `null` in Python are also spelled as `True`, `False` and `None`.